baAlex/Sakurai/resources/distributable-readme.txt

 feedback. <3

-Finally "Tanaka's magical business" is an open-source project, don't forget to download the source code.
+Finally "Tanaka's magical business" is an open-source project, don't forget download the source code.

 For more information and updates visit:
 	https://baalex.itch.io/tanakas-magical-business